 Your new home should be ready to move into, even if it’s temporary.
 We believe this is of paramount importance, because if this isn’t resolved in advance, who knows how long you’ll need to be staying with friends or in hotels, which will likely set you back financially.
 You should also find a job in advance, if you can.
 This will give you some security as you hit the refresh button on your life.
 If you were relocated for your job, don’t forget to ask for relocation compensation!

 Before you start packing, you should definitely consider whether it would be worth it to hire professionals to help or if you want to do everything yourself.
 If you choose the latter, just be prepared to spend a lot of time researching and planning.

 If you choose to hire a professional, you also need to research the moving companies available in your area and decide which one fits your situation and your budget.
 You may not book the first movers you talk to, so shop around until you find one that fits.
-To find local moving companies near you, you can click here.
+You can see a list of the best long-distance moving companies or to find local moving companies near you, you can click here.

 When you start packing, you might notice an abundance of things that you don’t necessarily use or need anymore.
 Whether it’s old appliances, clothes you don’t wear or toys your kids don’t play with anymore, you should definitely think about donating these things instead of moving them halfway across the country.

 That’s why we recommend that you do a thorough decluttering of your entire place and get rid of anything that doesn’t actually serve you anymore.
 Donate the things that are useful and recycle the rest.
 This will save you a lot of time and energy during your move.
 You can also look into local consignment stores to list them for a quick buck.

 Speaking of packing, here’s a category where you can save quite a few bucks by being a bit savvy.
 Moving companies generally charge a lot for large boxes, which you can practically provide yourself.